 At the beginning of each semester, new students and staff are oriented as to fire safety and policies.
 All policies are posted on the university's website.
-Fire Drills are conducted four times a year at the beginning of each semester or quarter.
+An annual safety fair is held for all family housing residents.
+Fire drills are conducted multiple times a year.